davidgasquez/handbook/Open Data.md

 	- Modeling could be limited to SQL and done with something like `dbt` so everything comes down to RAW data and the SQL `dbt` code.
 		- This provided a declarative way of defining the datasets schema and other properties like _relations_ or _tests_.
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute them from scratch.
 [Software defined assets](https://dagster.io/blog/software-defined-assets).
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and relations between them.
 Think GitHub style collaboration.
+Upload CSV/Parquet or point to a remote one and start exploring!
 - **Aligned Incentives**.
 Curators should have incentives to improve the datasets.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Curating the data provides compounding benefits for the entire community!
 	- Surfacing great datasets should be also rewarded.